HewlettPackard/oneview-osdeployment/README.md

 Once the iLO RedFish token has been created, the remote ISO needs to be mounted with iLO Virtual Media.
-The server/compute node should be instructed to boot from the mounted ISO image upon next boot, using the On Time Boot (OTB) method provided by the iLO.
+The server/compute node should be instructed to boot from the mounted ISO image upon next boot, using the One Time Boot (OTB) method provided by the iLO.
 The provided scripts will mount the ISO image using the provided relative URL, and then set the OTB value to “CD”.

 **Important**

 > Scripting iLO Virtual Media will require the iLO Advanced license.
 Any HPE
-> OneView Advanced customer wil have an iLO Advanced license installed on their
+> OneView Advanced customer will have an iLO Advanced license installed on their
 > iLO.

 Table 5.
 Mount remote iLO Virtual Media with RedFish resources